creativeprogrammingatelier/atelier-PMD/README.md

 ## Debugging in IntelliJ

+### Local rule testing

+If you only want to test changes to PMD rules, you don't need to setup the full Atelier environment.
+You can execute the class *nl.utwente.atelierpmd.LocalRunner* with a path to a Processing project folder to test the PMD rules.

+### With Atelier integration

 To debug Atelier-PMD in IntelliJ, you'll need to configure a Tomcat server in the *Run/Debug Configurations*.
 First create a new *Local Tomcat Server* configuration, and configure it to use your local Tomcat installation.
 Then you need to add the project to the server: go to the *Deployment* tab and add the `atelier-pmd:war exploded` artifact.
 Change the *Application context* to `/` to run the application at the root of the server.

 You also need to make sure you have a valid configuration for Atelier-PMD: copy the `config/example.json` to `config/development.json` and change it to reflect your local environment.
 Then in the *Startup/Connection* tab you need to set the `ATELIER_PMD_CONFIG` to the full path to this `development.json` file.
 Make sure to do this for both the *Run* and *Debug* configurations.